 Finally, and most perplexing to me: in 2012 the rate of people using both hands to gesture (again, in the TED video thumbnails) is increasing!

-So the message: if you want to be a TED-quality speaker, talk with your hands, both of them even!
+So the message: if you want to be a TED-quality speaker, talk with both of your hands!

 |A template TED video thumbnail: use both hands when you talk!|